 The T2125 form: Statement of business or professional activitiesIf you’re earning money as a sole proprietorship, you simply fill in the T2125 form in addition to your basic personal income tax form.
-Whatever electronic income tax filing system you use can probably handle this just fine, or you can do your taxes on paper by ordering a T2125 form together with the general income tax package.
+Whatever electronic income tax filing system you use can probably handle this just fine.
+The T2125 is available electronically; if you do your taxes on paper, you can print out a copy and deliver it along with your general income tax package.

 - How many do you need?
-Reasonably similar business activities (say, writing and editing) can go on the same form.
-Very different activities (writing and pottery) would have to go on two separate forms.
+Similar business activities can go on the same form, but very different activities (writing and pottery) would have to go on two separate forms.
 I recommend phoning CRA if you’re not sure whether two activities can go on the same form.

 Sections of the form